 Panel from Daredevil #105, volume 2, by Ed Brubaker and Michael Lark

 Milla shows no signs of recovery, while Matt reluctantly moves on, though still clinging to an idea of responsibility that will not let him completely let her go.
-When Milla’s parents show up with a mysterious lawyer in tow, to sue for custody, Matt fight them even as he experiences a brief love affair with co-worker Dakota North.
+When Milla’s parents show up with a mysterious lawyer in tow, to sue for custody, Matt fights them even as he experiences a brief love affair with co-worker Dakota North.
 Below, in Daredevil #500, Matt finally agrees to meet his parents-in-law’s demands, leaving both his wife and every other aspect of his old life behind to take over the Hand.

 Panel from Daredevil #500, by Ed Brubaker and Michael Lark